-Alternative 3 would establish a permanent moratorium on permits (unless changed by subsequent Council action) by creating a limited access shrimp permit.
+Alternative 3 would establish, once for all, a moratorium on permits by creating a limited access shrimp permit.
 Although they would be longer lasting, economic effects expected to result from Alternative 3 are expected to be comparable to effects discussed under Preferred Alternative 2.
 However, as opposed to Preferred Alternative 2, Alternative 3 would not require a re-examination of the moratorium in 5 or 10 years if the Council wants to extend it further.